Andrettin/Wyrmsun/readme.txt

 * Buildings
 - Germanic and Teuton building shadows reworked (by Jinn).

+* Maps
+- Added new landbridge to the Regensburg map.

 * Miscellaneous
 - OpenGL is now active by default.

 * Terrain
-- Added harvestable silver rocks (graphics by KPJ).
-Silver is converted at a 50% rate to gold when processed.
 - Added day/night cycles.
+- Fixed very rare issue with map generation which led to gold rocks appearing on top of trees and other unsuitable terrain.

 * Units
 - Human units now have a sight bonus at day, and a sight malus at night.